*RE-UPLOAD* ROUNDTABLE W/ ROSE SHUTTLEWORTH & BA MILLER: GOBEKLI TEPE & ANCIENT SITES

 Earlier groups picked up that there was a portal, and that was 2012 with the great shift.

-One psychic friend picked up that deep down below that portal, and that was a guardian's.
+One psychic friend picked up that deep down below that portal, and that was a guardians by a dragon.

-And as far as I'm concerned, the dragon element of the reptilian group is positive, is loving and is earth guardianship.
+And as far as I'm concerned, the dragon element of the reptilian group is positive, is loving, and is earth guardianship.

-The rest can vary as with human beings, really.
+The rest can vary, as with human beings, really.

-And one of my psychic friends at that workshop said, that is the place she channeled, where they have to be told to leave.
+And one of my psychic friends at that workshop said that is the place she channeled where they have to be told to leave.

-So this is such a mixture of stuff.
+So there's such a mixture of stuff.

 Sure.